Updated on June 28, 2023

 Truancy and Skipping Class

 Parents are often surprised at the reasons kids give for skipping school.
 In most cases, teen truancy is not because they are bored or unmotivated.
-In fact, one of the leading causes of unexcused absences before and during the COVID-19 pandemic is bullying.
+In fact, one of the leading causes of teens skipping school and class before and during the COVID-19 pandemic is bullying.

 Other reasons kids skip school include (in their own words):